Simmons First National Corporation research snapshot

 LevelValueWhy it matters

-50-day moving averageEstimated near $21.80 to $22.20The 50-day MA has been sloping up since the mid-2025 recovery and sits below the current price, providing a trend-support reference.
+50-day moving average$22.43The 50-day MA is rising and sits below the current price, providing the first trend-support reference on a pullback.

 Deeper support$17.00 to $18.00The 52-week low area near $17.00 and the recovery base near $18.00 represent the final support zone before a structural trend reassessment.

-VolumeAbout 925,000 shares on July 10 versus 1.3M to 1.5M averageVolume was below average on the latest session, typical of a consolidation near resistance.
-A volume surge on a breakout above $23.40 would add conviction to the bullish setup.
+VolumeAbout 719,000 shares on August 3 versus a 1.54 million 20-day averageVolume on the latest session was below the 20-day average, typical of a consolidation near resistance.
+A volume surge on a breakout above $23.96 would add conviction to the bullish setup.

-InvalidationClose below $20.00A decisive break below the 200-day MA area near $20.00 to $20.50 would weaken the intermediate-term uptrend and suggest the recovery from the 2025 lows is stalling.
+InvalidationClose below $22.00A decisive break below $22.00 and toward the 200-day MA would weaken the intermediate-term uptrend and suggest the recovery from the 2025 lows is stalling.

 SFNC AI trading strategy